 The person who gets the life insurance payout

-The person who receives financial protection from a life insurance plan is called a beneficiary.
-You can list multiple beneficiaries on your life insurance policy, and even list contingent beneficiaries to get the death benefit if your primary beneficiaries die and cannot accept it.
+The person who gets the death benefit is called a beneficiary.
+You can list multiple beneficiaries on your life insurance policy, and even list contingent beneficiaries to get the death benefit if your primary beneficiaries cannot accept it.

 Who you should name as your beneficiary

-Your policy’s beneficiary should be someone you can trust to delegate the life insurance funds appropriately.
-This is generally a spouse, partner, or a trusted guardian.
+Your policy’s beneficiary should be someone you can trust to use the life insurance funds.
+This is generally a spouse, partner, or trusted guardian.

-Listing the right person as your life insurance beneficiary ensures that they actually receive it.
-The life insurance death benefit can’t be paid out to certain beneficiaries, such as a minor child or a pet.
-Even with the best of intentions, listing them in your policy could mean that the funds are wrapped up in court proceedings for years — and that they won’t be able to utilize the life insurance proceeds when they need them most.
+Listing the right person as your life insurance beneficiary ensures that the funds are used the way you wish.
+However, the death benefit can’t be paid out to certain beneficiaries, such as a minor child or a pet.
+Even with the best of intentions, listing them in your policy could mean that the funds are wrapped up in court proceedings for years — and that they won’t be able to use the proceeds when they need them most.
 Instead, list a beneficiary that will use the death benefit in their best interest.

-Similarly, listing no one as your life insurance beneficiary can pose problems.
-Your policy’s death benefit would then be paid out to your estate, at which time it can go through probate and be collected by any creditors you owe debts to, leaving little death benefit for your family to inherit.
+Similarly, listing no one as your life insurance beneficiary isn't a good idea.
+Your policy’s death benefit would then be paid out to your estate, and it could then go through probate and be collected by any creditors you owe debts to, leaving little to no death benefit for your family to inherit.

-Updating the policy regularly and listing valid recipients as your beneficiaries is the best way to make sure the life insurance money is paid out as you intended.
+Updating the policy regularly and listing the appropriate recipients as your beneficiaries is the best way to make sure the life insurance money is paid out as you intended.

 The life insurance company